juxor/afaq/markdown/secJ5.md

 structures created and organised from below by and for working class people by their own collective action.

 ## J.5.13 What are Modern Schools?

- Modern schools are alternative schools, self-managed by students, teachers and parents which reject the authoritarian schooling methods of the modern "education" system.
+Modern schools are alternative schools, self-managed by students, teachers and parents which reject the authoritarian schooling methods of the contemporary "education" system.
 Such schools have been a feature of the anarchist movement since the turn of the 20th century while interest in libertarian forms of education has existed in anarchist theory from the beginning.
 All the major